ProjectEvergreen/greenwood/www/pages/about/features.md

 ### Modern Apps, Modern Workflows
 At the heart of Greenwood is an "evergreen" build, that aims to deliver the most optimized user experience through a combination of techniques likes web hints, modern JavaScript and CSS, and sensible defaults.

 During development, we keep things lean and tooling free (relatively) by crawling your project's _package.json_ for all your dependencies and then generating an [`importMap`](https://github.com/WICG/import-maps) from that to resolve dependencies on the fly without the need for bundling.
-During production, we optimize and minify your code and get it ready to deploy to the web!
+During production, we optimize and minify your code and get it ready to deploy to the web.

 > _You can vist [this page](/about/how-it-works/) to learn more about how Greenwood works under the hood._